-We want to teach young people about sharing and mission.
-Juniors can be enthusiastic about getting involved in both local and foreign missions.
-Encourage a lifelong interest in mission by involving them in local mission activities such as nursing home visitation and preparing and delivering food baskets.
-Don't miss this opportunity to teach juniors to focus outward.
+We want to teach children about sharing and mission as soon as possible.
+Primary children are enthusiastic about getting involved in both local and foreign missions.
+Though their concept of foreign mission may be limited, they love to get involved in local mission such as nursing home visitation and making food baskets.
+Don't miss the opportunity to teach children about helping others during these years.